-Sarah’s experience with her math tutor
+Our experience with The math tutor

 My daughter’s tutor really seems to understand her.
 After getting past the rocky start, they’ve actually kind of hit it off.
-I’m glad Learner took the time to understand Sarah’s unique personality, challenges, and circumstance so they could choose the best tutor for her.
+I’m glad Learner took the time to understand her unique personality, challenges, and circumstance so they could choose the best tutor for her.
 As far as I can tell, they made the right choice.

 Success with Learner

-Sarah’s doing so much better in Geometry now.
+She is doing so much better in Geometry now.
 She’s not overwhelmed by her classes anymore.
 The concepts are really starting to click for her, and her grades on assignments have been going up.
 In fact, she got a 95 on her most recent quiz!
 We were so thrilled, we had a little family party to celebrate.
 Overall, I would recommend Learner to any student or parent in need of math assistance.
 They’ll take the time to listen, understand your unique situation, and empower you to make progress.
 They’ll also work with you on problems, and give consistent feedback, so you always know how you’re doing and how you can continue to improve.